 When you listen to someone with a different opinion than you, someone who is teaching something different from what you’re used to, how do you react?
 It is so easy to simply reject it simply because it doesn’t agree with your frame of mind.
 That’s just rejection, that’s how a lot of people think. that’s not reasoning.

 Reasoning doesn’t mean blindly accepting what you’re fed.
 It means critical thinking.
 That’s a process of verifying facts.
 Gathering buttress arguments to strengthen your cornerstone comprehension.
 It means checking concepts; It means shoring up the main walls.
 Yes, it does take time, effort and persistence.

 It means setting aside the bricks that don’t fit into the schema you’re building.
 You don’t discard bricks of knowledge because you don’t understand them, that’s being an April fool.
 Like a puzzle, you wonder how and where they fit.
 That wonderment might last a long time.
 You might need other facts before you can assemble that part of the puzzle.
 You can’t pick and choose which real facts (that’s an oxymoron.
 Either it’s a fact or it isn’t) you want or don’t want, that’s also being an April fool.

 Here’s a fact I faced.
 Science tells us that the outer extremities of our Universe are expanding at a faster and faster rate.
 That, in itself, is worth a lot of thinking.
 It’s said this universe has been expanding for 13.7 billion years.
-I realize there are many who don’t believe either the 13.7 billion years and/or the expanding universe (either you or I am going to be an April fool).
+I realize there are many who don’t believe either the 13.7 billion years and/or the expanding universe (either you are or I am going to be an April fool).
 That said, whichever way you look at the expanding universe, you’ve got a perpetual motion machine if you ever had one!